 Lucice is a hugely popular beach amongst tourists and locals alike, but despite the high volume of visitors it remains pristinely kept and has a secluded, peaceful charm.

 The beach is situated on a bay surrounded by lush Mediterranean pine forest and olive groves, and its fine sand and shallow waters for swimming make it the perfect beach for the whole family to enjoy.
-Nearby Petrovac town offers plenty of options for dining and accommodation, for those looking to stay in the area.
+Nearby Petrovac town – a classic in every Montenegro road trip itinerary – offers plenty of options for dining and accommodation, for those looking to stay in the area.